BrightBoost/learningjava/exercises/week10/jdbc2.md

-Create a Language model (just a class) with an id and a name + getters, setters, constructors.
+For the sakila db, create a Language model (just a class) with an id and a name + getters, setters, constructors.

 ---